 All the money fell into the river.
 It's not a big bank with insurance that'll let it recoup its losses, it's just a building to hold the village's cash.
 Once it fell into the river, it was more or less gone.

-Humpty who was an crimanal was redeemed for bringing back the golden goose.
+Humpty, who also took part in the robbery, was redeemed for bringing back the golden goose.
 Maybe Puss was aiming for that to redeem himself.

 Once Puss is back in San Ricardo and surrounded by soldiers, his adoptive mother pleads with him to surrender and face what he has done.
 This would be a perfect time for Puss to say "I have done nothing wrong" and then escape from the soldiers.
 But instead, he just surrenders.
 Why?